motasemamaireh/Smart-Hydroponic-LoraWan-System/README.md

-# Smart Hydroponic LoRaWAN Monitoring System
+# Smart LoRaWAN Monitoring System

 ## Overview
 This repository contains the complete implementation of a LoRaWAN-based smart monitoring system developed as a GP2 project.